 If you have a complaint, then you should notify the Complaints Officer of MPG Funds Management Ltd in writing.
-Once a complaint is made, the Complaints Officer must write to you within 7 days to acknowledge receipt of the complaint and respond fully to the complaint in writing within one month of the acknowledgement in an attempt to resolve the issue.
-In the event that you have invested less than \$500,000, if a satisfactory resolution cannot be reached, then you may lodge your complaint with the Financial Ombudsman Service (details below) or the Australian Financial Complaints Authority after 1 November 2018 which are external complaints resolution services.
-The RE is a member of the Financial Ombudsman Service.
+Once a complaint is made, the Complaints Officer must write to you within one business day to acknowledge receipt of the complaint and respond fully to the complaint in writing within 30 days of receiving the complaint in an attempt to resolve the issue.
+In the event that you have invested less than \$500,000, if a satisfactory resolution cannot be reached, then you may lodge your complaint with the Australian Financial Complaints Authority which are external complaints resolution services.
+The RE is a member of the Australian Financial Complaints Authority.

-Financial Ombudsman Service GPO Box 3 Melbourne VIC 3001
+Australian Financial Complaints Authority GPO Box 3 Melbourne VIC 3001